opengovern/hub/ui/src/pages/setup/azure.md

     az login
     ```

-- **Opencomply Installed and Running**: Ensure that Opencomply is installed and operational.
-Refer to the [Opencomply Installation Documentation](https://github.com/opengovern/integration-automation-scripts) if needed.
+- **opencomply Installed and Running**: Ensure that opencomply is installed and operational.
+Refer to the [opencomply Installation Documentation](https://github.com/opengovern/integration-automation-scripts) if needed.

 ## Steps

-Follow the steps below to set up the Azure subscriptions integration with Opencomply.
+Follow the steps below to set up the Azure subscriptions integration with opencomply.

 ### 1. Clone the Integration Scripts Repository